react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 }
 ```

-Of course the built-in themes are not the only themes we can apply.
-Both libraries allows full customization and you can learn about it in the official documentation ([React Navigation](https://reactnavigation.org/docs/en/next/themes.html), [React Native Paper](https://callstack.github.io/react-native-paper/theming.html))
+Of course, the built-in themes are not the only themes we can apply.
+Both libraries allow full customization and you can learn about it in the official documentation ([React Navigation](https://reactnavigation.org/docs/en/next/themes.html), [React Native Paper](https://callstack.github.io/react-native-paper/theming.html))

-In the last step I want to show you how to change theme dynamically.
+In the last step, I want to show you how to change the theme dynamically.
 We will implement a switch in a drawer that will allow users choosing light or dark theme.

-We need to store an information about currently selected theme somewhere.
-Local state of the root component sounds reasonable.
-Also, we will conditionally pass different theme based on the state.
+We need to store information about the currently selected theme somewhere.
+The local state of the root component sounds reasonable.
+Also, we will conditionally pass different themes based on the state.

 ```jsx
 import * as React from 'react';